DrlCrg/network-lab/README.md

 ![STAGE05-NT](https://github.com/DrlCrg/network-lab/assets/160629376/eb89ef6b-bdd4-4016-9db0-aca040f819d4)

-Here is where we added an FTP server
+Here is where we added an FTP server and configured it so we could join it with the domain.